JoeyTheCoder/devnote/projects/joelsahli.ch/Translate prompt.md

 Stay true to the current text when translating.

-Please make this implementation a
+Please make this implementation and tell me when i can test it.